Resignation Acceptance Letter and Email Examples for Employers

 Before You Send a Resignation Acceptance Letter

 A resignation acceptance letter is an employer-side HR record.
-Before sending it, check the employee’s resignation date, notice period, final working day, role, handover duties, unused leave, final pay process, company property, access removal, benefits and HR contact.
+Before sending it, check the employee’s resignation date, notice period, final working day, role, handover duties, unused leave, final pay arrangements, company property, access removal, benefits and HR contact.

-Do not improvise the final date.
+Do not guess or improvise the final working day.
 In the UK, GOV.UK says that when a staff member resigns, the employer should get the resignation confirmed in writing, tell the employee what their notice period is, agree the last day at work and confirm whether they should work all or part of the notice period: GOV.UK staff resignation guidance.
 Acas also explains that notice periods depend on factors such as length of service, the employment contract and whether the person resigned, was dismissed or was made redundant: Acas notice period guidance.

 Standard Resignation Acceptance Letter From an Employer